The Grand Narrative

 “Koreans are conformist because of their Confucian heritage…yada yada yada”

-Even though I’ve chosen to live in Korea a long time, like most expats I still often find it to be a frustrating and exasperating place.
-Actually I don’t think that that’s necessarily a criticism, and this love-hate relationship may even be part of it’s charm; certainly my adopted hometown of Auckland, New Zealand, never aroused such strong emotions in me.
+Even though I’ve chosen to live in Korea a long time, like most expats I often find it to be a frustrating and exasperating place sometimes.
+That’s not necessarily a criticism, and indeed this love-hate relationship may even be part of its charm—certainly my adopted hometown of Auckland, New Zealand, never aroused such strong emotions in me.
+On the other hand, it does lead to so many one-liners about the place, endlessly repeated by fresh rotations of expats.

 According to Marmot’s Hole commentator mins0306, to whom I’m very grateful for finding the video, the message the commercial wanted to convey was “What she selects will become a trend.
 And since she selected a Prugio apartment, Prugio apartments will also become a trend.”
 Instead, it has inadvertently become of a symbol of Korean people’s conformism, particularly of women’s attitudes to fashion.

 But before writing this post, had I been pressed for why so many Korean women seem to so blindly follow the latest trends, be they mini-skirts in winter or getting double-eyelid surgery, I would have mumbled something about Confucianism and the education system discouraging individuality.
-That is still technically correct, but – let’s face it – most of us blame so much here on Confucianism, but actually know little more about it than what we read in Lonely Planet Korea in the week before we came.
-But how, exactly, is it to blame?
+That is still technically correct, but—let’s face it—most of us blame so much here on Confucianism, but actually know little more about it than what we read in Lonely Planet Korea in the week before we came.
+But how,exactly, is it to blame?
 Why?

 On the surface, it may not even have anything to do with Confucianism at all.
 Consider this statement from the 2003 journal article “Neo-Confucian Body Techniques: Women’s Bodies in Korea’s Consumer Society” by Taeyon Kim (details and abstract here):